 Occupational therapists treat people with injuries and illnesses to help them perform daily basis activities.
 They study their illness and then help them recover through their therapeutic use of everyday life.

-Occupational therapists work as a leader in the occupational therapy department.
-There are three careers that go with occupational therapy – Occupational therapist, Occupational therapy assistant, and occupational therapy aid.
+They work as a leader in the occupational therapy department.
+There are three careers that go with occupational therapist career – Occupational therapist, Occupational therapy assistant, and occupational therapy aid.

 They examine patients’ illnesses, conditions, and injuries.
 After studying the patient they create recovery plans.

 According to Bureau of Labor Statistics, USA, job outlook for occupational therapists is 18% for the period 2018-2028 which is much faster than the average.

 Under the occupational therapist career, they perform a lot of activities as their work of responsibility.
 They tend to change the patient’s environment to recover fast.
 They suggest certain changes in their daily routine at home and at the workplace as well, so they can work easily and make movements.

 However, for occupational therapist career one must hold a doctor’s degree in the occupational therapy program.
 A master’s degree can work too.
 The other things is that a bachelor’s degree is also a requirement.

 - Review patients: Occupational therapists review patients’ injuries.
 They examine their conditions.
 Create a recovery plan which needs to be followed strictly.
 They keep track of their progress continuously.
 If required they make changes to their daily routine and call them upon for follow-ups.